Ma Ying-piu: Philanthropy works

 Ma has contributed large sums to schools and hospitals, especially in his native town of Heungshan including the establishment Sai Kwong Girls’ School in Shekki, the capital of Heungshan.
 He also became the first Chinese director of Lingnan College in Canton, to which he made major donations.
 The Ma Ying-piu Infirmary and the Ma Ying-piu Guesthouse of the Sun Yat-sen University which used to be the site of Lingnan College are named after him.

 Political involvement

 Ma first met revolutionary Sun Yat-sen, also a Heungshan native, in 1892 during a visit home and was so impressed by his vision of the resurrection of China that he agreed to provide him financial support.
-He supported the anti-Japanese boycott of 1908 in which he spurned Japanese products and replaced them with locall- made products.
+He supported the anti-Japanese boycott of 1908 in which he spurned Japanese products and replaced them with locally made products.
 He also helped set up the East Canton Red Cross Society to relieve men wounded in the Wuchang Uprising.

-Ma and his wife were vocal critics of the mui-tsai system, a form of child slavery prevalent in colonial Hong Kong.
+Ma and his wife were vocal critics of the mui tsai system, a form of child slavery prevalent in colonial Hong Kong.
 Mrs. Ma was also the founding member of the YWCA Hong Kong chapter.